-First, when we talk about the Department of Defense it is important to keep in mind that we're not talking about a single entity.
+First, when we talk about DOD and "military records" it is important to keep in mind that we're not talking about a single entity with a single set of archival holdings.
 Rather, we're actually talking about several distinct services, offices, agencies and field commands, each of which ordinarily manages its own archival records independently of all the others.
-A partial listing of DOD entities includes: the Office of the Secretary of Defense (Washington Headquarters Services), which handles the records not only of the Secretary of Defense, but of all the many sub-offices (e.g. Under Secretary of Defense for Policy, Assistant Secretary of Defense for International Security Affairs, etc.) that report up through the Pentagon's "civilian" chain; the four military services; the Joint Staff (which manages not only Joint Staff records but, more importantly, those of the Joint Chiefs of Staff and the Chairman, JCS); the Defense Intelligence Agency; the National Security Agency; and the various unified and specified military commands (e.g. Strategic Air Command).
+A partial listing of DOD entities includes: the Office of the Secretary of Defense (Washington Headquarters Services), which handles the records not only of the Secretary of Defense, but of all the many sub-offices (e.g. Under Secretary of Defense for Policy, Assistant Secretary of Defense for International Security Affairs, etc.) that make up the Pentagon's "civilian" chain; the four military services; the Joint Staff (which manages not only Joint Staff records but, more importantly, those of the Joint Chiefs of Staff and the Chairman, JCS); the Defense Intelligence Agency; the National Security Agency; and the various unified and specified military commands (e.g. Strategic Air Command).